-Jitsi's web conferencing solution stands out for its extreme ease of use: It runs directly in the browser with no download necessary.
-To set up a video-conferencing session, you just point your browser to Jitsi Meet, enter a username (or select the random one that's offered), and click Go.
+Jitsi's web conferencing solution stands out for its extreme ease of use: It runs directly in the browser with no download necessary, and no registration required.
+To set up a video-conferencing session, you just point your browser to Jitsi Meet, enter a user name (or select the random one that's offered), and click Go.
 Once you give Jitsi permission to use your webcam and microphone (sessions are DTLS/SRTP-encrypted), it generates a web link and a dial-in number others can use to join your session, and you can even add a conference password for an added layer of security.

-While in a video-conferencing session, you can share your screen, a document, or a YouTube link and collaboratively edit documents with Etherpad.
+While in a video-conferencing session, you can share your screen, a document, a slide deck, or collaboratively edit documents with Etherpad.
 Android and iOS apps allow you to make and take Jitsi video conferences on the go, and you can host your own multi-user video-conference service by installing Jitsi Videobridge on your server.

-If freedom, privacy, and the open source way are your main motivators, you'll want to check out Ring.
-It's an official GNU package, licensed under GPLv3, and takes its commitments to security and free and open source software very seriously.
+An official GNU package, Jami is licensed under the GPLv3, and takes its commitments to security and free and open source software very seriously.
 Communications are secured by end-to-end encryption with authentication using RSA/AES/DTLS/SRTP technologies and X.509 certificates.

-Ring's features include teleconferencing, media sharing, and text messaging.
-For more information about Ring, access its source code repository, and its FAQ answers many questions about using the system.
+Jami's features include teleconferencing, media sharing, and text messaging.
+For more information about Jami, access its source code repository, and its FAQ answers many questions about using the system.

 Riot is not just a video-conferencing solution—it's team-management software with integrated group video/voice chat communications.
 Communication (including voice and video conferencing, file sharing, notifications, and project reminders) happens in dedicated "rooms" that can be organized by topic, team, event, etc. Anything shared in a room is persistently stored with access governed by that room's confidentially settings.
 A cool feature is that you can use Riot to communicate with people using other collaboration tools—including IRC, Slack, Twitter, SMS, and Gitter.